Wiring and installing a winch rocker switch might seem complicated, but with the right guidance, it can be straightforward and safe.

 - Winch Motor Not Responding:

 - Verify Control Wire Connections: Double-check that the control wires are correctly connected to the winch motor.
 Ensure they are attached to the correct terminals.
+If your winch motor doesn’t respond, examine the wiring of the toggle switch, as it may require a double-pole, double-throw (DPDT) setup for proper in/out operation.
+This configuration allows for seamless polarity reversal and ensures proper motor functionality.

 - Test the Switch: The winch rocker switch itself could be faulty.
 Use a multimeter to check for continuity within the switch when it’s activated.